andrew/ultimate-awesome/README.md

 - [awesome-standard](https://github.com/standard/awesome-standard) - Documenting the explosion of packages in the standard ecosystem!.
 - [NLP101](https://github.com/Huffon/NLP101) - NLP 101: a resource repository for Deep Learning and Natural Language Processing.
 - [awesome-financial-nlp](https://github.com/icoxfog417/awesome-financial-nlp) - Researches for Natural Language Processing for Financial Domain.
+- [awesome-fiber](https://github.com/gofiber/awesome-fiber) - ✨ A curated list of awesome Fiber middlewares, boilerplates, recipes, articles and tools.
+- [Awesome-Code-LLM](https://github.com/huybery/Awesome-Code-LLM) - 👨‍💻 An awesome and curated list of best code-LLM for research.
 - [awesome-new](https://github.com/yjose/awesome-new) - A list of `.new` domains to perform online actions in one quick action.
-- [awesome-fiber](https://github.com/gofiber/awesome-fiber) - ✨ A curated list of awesome Fiber middlewares, boilerplates, recipes, articles and tools.
 - [awesome-chakra-ui](https://github.com/chakra-ui/awesome-chakra-ui) - A collection of Chakra UI-related awesomeness.
 - [awesome-vision-and-language](https://github.com/sangminwoo/awesome-vision-and-language) - A curated list of awesome vision and language resources (still under construction. stay tuned!).
 - [awesome-WebVR](https://github.com/wizztjh/awesome-WebVR) - A curated list of awesome WebVR packages and resources.